xhyrom/discord-datamining/data/articles/normal/articles/6181726888215/content.md

             <td style="width: 50%; height: 148px;">
                 <p id="docs-internal-guid-27fbe1be-7fff-0ce0-c064-babaacc0b45c">Be sure to use a valid phone number. </p>
                 <p>VOIP, Burner, or Landline numbers cannot be used. </p>
                 <p>Then, try re-entering the phone number you wish to verify.
-If you are still running into any issues, contact our support team here.</p>
+If you are still running into any issues, contact our support team <a href="https://dis.gd/contact" target="_blank" rel="noopener">here</a>.</p>
             </td>
         </tr>
         <tr style="height: 79px;">